 Where extraordinary circumstances arise that create hardship that prevent a student from completing individual course requirements in a timely fashion, a student may request an "Incomplete."
-Requests must be made in writing and submitted to the Academic Dean prior to the end of the course(s) in which the student is currently enrolled.
-The request for "Incomplete" will extend the deadline for completion of coursework and must be approved in writing by the Academic Dean or the Dean's designate.
-A specific time for completion of the course(s) must be agreed upon.
+Requests must be made in writing and submitted to the Dean prior to the end of the course(s) in which the student is currently enrolled.
+The request for "Incomplete" will extend the deadline for completion of coursework and must be approved in writing by the Dean or the Dean's designate.
+A specific time for completion of the course(s) must be agreed upon, and may not extend beyond the end of the following semester.
 If the "Incomplete" is not removed in the time specified, the grade will be changed to an Administrative Failure (A/55).

 Except in extraordinary circumstances, a student will not be permitted to take an "Incomplete" in more than one course in a single semester.
 However, an "Incomplete" in Clinical Studies not caused by the student is exempt from this rule.
 Approved internships may be completed in more than one semester according to the guidelines.
-For Internship Program Guidelines, see https://montereylaw.edu/resources/Clinical-Studies-Guideline 06.pdf
+For Internship Program Guidelines, see https://montereylaw.edu/resources/Clinical-Studies-Guideline 06.pdf of studies can be detrimental to the student's success in law school.
+Exceptional circumstances (financial disruptions, severe health problems, serious family emergencies, etc.) may necessitate that a student seek a "leave of absence."